chandrima3689/stockMarketPredictionTool/README.md

 	b) Click on "Internet Information Services (IIS) Manager"
 	c) Click on the arrow besides the system user name under "Connections" to expand the list
 	d) Right-click on "Sites" and click on "Add Web Site"
-	e) Put a Site Name of your choice and set the Physical path to the location of the "DissertationII" folder (You would have already extracted, unzipped and saved the DissertationII folder in your local drive)
+	e) Put a Site Name of your choice and set the Physical path to the location of the "Stock Market Prediction Application" folder (You would have already extracted, unzipped and saved the Stock Market Prediction Application folder in your local drive)
 	f) Click on "Pass through Authentication"
 	g) Click on "Specific User:"
 	h) Click on "Set"